CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g18/README.md

 Scraping progress is saved to the `tracker.txt` file, and scraping will resume from where it failed.

 ### Start the backend:
-1. After creating the `.env` file and scraping the coding questions from Leetcode, you are able to start the backend
-2. Change directory to the server folder using `cd server`
+1. Change directory to the server folder using `cd server`
-3. Install the necessary node modules using `npm install`
+2. Install the necessary node modules using `npm install`
-4. Run the backend using `npm start`
+3. Run the backend using `npm start`

 ### Start the frontend:
 1. Start a new terminal and change directory to the client folder using `cd client` from the root of the project
 2. Install the necessary node modules using `npm install`
 3. Run the frontend using `npm start`

-### Check if it is deployed:
+### View the local build:
 After following the previous steps, you may go to [http://localhost:8080/](http://localhost:8080/) and test out SHReK Tech!